-The guide equips the backpacker to make informed decisions during the trip with a quick review of the materials and reference along the way.
+The guide equips the backpacker to make informed decisions during the trip with a quick review of the biome's protection priorities and suggested practices.

 The Biome Membership

-Since each tent is designed for a specific environment and new backpackers want the flexibility to travel, a rental system is an ideal solution.
+Each tent is designed for a specific environment and new backpackers want the flexibility to travel.
+This makes a "membership" style product ideal.

 I detailed, pattern drafted, and fabricated the concept of the Prarie Tent.
 Made with a lightweight coated RipStop Nylon fabric and a fine nylon mesh.
 The tent weights around 1.6lbs which is very competitive among backpacking tents.